 B. BUT THEY ARE LIKE CHAFF WHICH THE WIND DRIVES AWAY

-Chaff is rootless, weightless and soon disappears.
-The writer pictures the winnowing of wheat, wherein with pitchfork one throws the grain into the air and the straw blows away.
+Chaff is rootless, weightless, and soon disappears.
+The writer pictures the winnowing of wheat, wherein the person using the pitchfork throws the grain into the air and the straw blows away.
 The slightest breeze of righteous choice can put to flight a world of evildoers.